-Former Tiger swimming great, 2012 Olympic gold medalist and 15-time All-American Tyler McGill is currently in his second season as an assistant coach at his alma mater.
+Former Tiger swimming great, 2012 Olympic gold medalist and 15-time All-American Tyler McGill is currently in his third season as an assistant coach at his alma mater.

 A 2010 Auburn graduate, McGill joined the Auburn staff prior to the 2013-14 season.
 McGill was also a gold medalist at the 2012 Summer Olympics in London by swimming in the preliminaries for the winning U.S. team in the 4x100-meter medley relay.
 He also placed sixth in the 100-meter butterfly at the same Olympics after earning the second-fastest time (51.32) at the 2012 U.S. Olympic Trials.
 McGill is the Auburn record-holder in the 100 fly (long course and short course) with a time of 44.63 and he wrapped up his competition career last week at the U.S. Open with bronze medals in the 100 fly and 50 free.

 "I'm excited to make the transition from being in the water every day to being on deck and helping out," McGill said.
 "This is a place that I know and love.
 To be able to represent Auburn as a coach now is an honor.
 It's certainly a challenge that I'm looking forward to, but I couldn't be happier to be representing my alma mater and a great university."

 Throughout his four years as a swimmer for Auburn, McGill not only racked up the All-America honors, but he also was a two-time NCAA champion (400 FR, 400 MR) and an SEC champion (800 FR).
 His senior season alone accounted for five All-America honors (200 FR, 200 IM, 400 MR, 200 MR, 100 Fly), and he had five top-10 individual times on the Auburn squad during that season.